6 Innovation & Idea Management Software (2025 Comparison)

 Discover Signals

-Users are prompted to provide a summary or reason for sharing the article before it’s published to the main dashboard; this way, other users can easily see why the article is important, and this encourages those submitting to really think through the value of their submission and how it could be helpful.
+Users are prompted to provide a summary or reason for sharing before the article is published to the main dashboard.
+This helps others quickly understand why the article matters and encourages contributors to think through the value and usefulness of their submission.

 Radars